InterstellarOasis/map-metro_src.dpkdir/ReadMe.txt

 (and only humans) can open them before, just in getting close.
 Air vent is not time triggered, any player can open it from inside.

-  The platform near the escalator can be reached (humans with no jetpack or tricky nade/luci jump) by firing a small button under the ladder.
+(** Removed because entities with a health key count as alien spawn in Tremulous 1.1.0 The platform near the escalator can be reached (humans with no jetpack or tricky nade/luci jump) by firing a small button under the ladder. **)

  b) Gameplay